 Equipment calibration and validation

-For reliable THC testing, making sure your equipment is right is a must.
-This means regularly checking and calibrating tools like Gas Chromatography-Mass Spectrometry (GC-MS) and High-Performance Liquid Chromatography (HPLC).
-It also means making sure these tools give the same accurate results every time, which is vital for testing cannabis products.
+For reliable THC testing, making sure your equipment is accurate is essential.
+This involves regularly checking and calibrating tools like Gas Chromatography-Mass Spectrometry (GC-MS) and High-Performance Liquid Chromatography (HPLC).
+It also means confirming these instruments deliver consistent results, which is vital for testing cannabis-related samples.

 Equipment type | Role in THC testing | Calibration frequency |